Picorims/wav2bar/docs/DEVELOPMENT_GUIDELINES.md

         });
     }
 }
-// you could also use an anonymous class if you wanted, though typing it
+// You could also use an anonymous class if you wanted, though typing it
-// allows to use the type elsewhere in the codebase (typeof, JSDoc, etc.) await register(TAG, webUIFooBar);
+// allows to use the type elsewhere in the codebase (typeof, JSDoc, etc.).
+// The path is from the ui_component folder.
+It can be ommited if at the root. await register(TAG, webUIFooBar, "path/to/folder_containing_component_folder");
 ```

 ui_components.js